mathtechstudio/darturbation/README.md

 ## Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING) for details.
+Please see our [CONTRIBUTING](CONTRIBUTING) for details.

 ## License